-Vancouver Island attracts millions of visitors each year, with the biggest draw being our fantastic beaches*.
-While I can attest that our beaches are amazing, there is so much more our beautiful island offers.
+Vancouver Island attracts millions of visitors each year, with the biggest draw being our fantastic beaches.
+While I can attest that our beaches are amazing, there is so much more Vancouver Island has to offer.
 From being considered the best diving spot in BC, to having the tallest and oldest trees in the word, this article showcases the unique and fascinating finds on Vancouver Island.
-Some of which even locals may not know about!
+Some of which many locals may not know about!

 20 Unique and Fascinating Finds on Vancouver Island